Adamska1008/KvStore/README.md

   -h, --help     Print help information
   -V, --version  Print version information
 ```
-* `-V --version` Print version information

 ### Use as package
-To use `KvStore` in your code(not advised, this is simply a personal coding practise), `import Kvs::KvStore`.
+To use `KvStore` in your code(not advised, this is simply a student coding practise), `import kvs::engine::KvStore`.

 For more information, run `cargo doc --open` to see the document of `KvStore`.